Observing the inspiral of coalescing massive black hole binaries with LISA in the era of Multi-Messenger Astrophysics: Theory

 The signal from a precessing MBHB in quasi-circular orbit is described by 15 parameters: the two components masses in the source frame, $m_1$ and $m_2$, the colatitude $\cos\theta_N$ and longitude $\phi_N$ of the binary sky position in ecliptic coordinates, the luminosity distance $d_L$, the two time-varying angles describing the orientation of the binary orbital angular momentum, $\theta_L$ and $\phi_L$, the time to coalescence $t_c$, the initial phase $\phi_0$, the magnitude of the two spins $\chi_1$ and $\chi_2$ and 6 angles describing their orientation relative to the binary plane.
 We further define the mass ratio $q = m_2/m_1$ with $m_1 > m_2$ and the chirp mass $\mathcal M = (m_1 m_2 )^{3/5} / \text{M}_{\text{tot}}^{1/5}$, where $ \text{M}_{\text{tot}} = m_1+ m_2$ is the total mass of the system.
 Moreover, instead of the binary angular momentum orientation, we can define the inclination $\iota$ of the orbital angular momentum with respect to the line of sight and the polarization $\psi$.

-In this work we adopt two waveforms to describe the GW signal: \begin{enumerate}[(I)] \item a general precessing inspiral-only waveform based on the shifted uniform asymptotics (SUA) method (described in \cite{PhysRevD.90.124029}) to compute parameter uncertainties during the inspiral allowing us to exploit precession and higher harmonic effects; \item the PhenomC \cite{PhysRevD.82.064016}, a spin-aligned inspiral-merger-ringdown waveform to evaluate the $S/N$ for the full signal and rescale the uncertainties on sky position and luminosity distance at merger. \end{enumerate} In Fig.~\ref{fig:wf_and_noise} we plot the non sky-averaged sensitivity curves adopted in this work with typical GW signals.
+In this work we adopt the following waveforms to describe the GW signal: \begin{enumerate}[(I)] \item A general precessing inspiral-only waveform based on the shifted uniform asymptotics (SUA) method (described in \cite{PhysRevD.90.124029}).
+The waveform is computed in the frequency domain for the inspiral part only.
+This model contains higher order harmonics and allows arbitrary orientation of spins (including orbital precession due to spin-orbit coupling).
+This waveform is used in the computation of the parameter uncertainties based on the Fisher information matrix, and to obtain the main results of this paper; \item PhenomC \cite{PhysRevD.82.064016}, a spin-aligned inspiral-merger-ringdown waveform.
+This model includes only the dominant harmonic and ignores the orbital precession.
+It is used only to evaluate the signal-to-noise ratio for the full signal and to rescale the uncertainties on sky position and luminosity distance at merger; \item PhenomHM waveform \cite{PhysRevLett.120.161102} which also describes inspiral, merger and ringdown parts of the GW signal.
+Similar to PhenomC this model ignores orbital precession but takes into account higher order harmonics.
+It is used in assessing parameters uncertainties within Bayesian (Markov-chain Monte-Carlo) approach. \end{enumerate}

+The first model is the most complete and gives the best estimates for the inspiral part of the GW signal.
+All three models are reliable in estimating uncertainties in the intrinsic parameters of binary systems (masses, magnitude of spins).
+Extrinsic parameters (such as distance, orbital inclination, sky position) are quite degenerate in PhenomC model, higher order harmonics and orbital precession break this degeneracy (at least partially), this is the reason behind using SUA-based inspiral-only and inspiral-merger-ringdown PhenomHM models in the parameter estimation.

+In Fig.~\ref{fig:wf_and_noise} we plot the non-sky-averaged sensitivity curves adopted in this work with typical GW signals.

 For a given system, we compute the signal-to-noise ratio as